Need BLS, ACLS, PALS,

 Get the Best CPR Class in St. Louis Today!

 Cardiac Ablation is also a procedure where catheters are inserted into the heart.
-This technique of detecting heart arrhythmias is where high frequency energy is delivered into the heart tissue.
-The goal of this process is burn off the irregularly firing tissue inside the blood vessels of the heart, and stop these electrical impulses from interfering with the hearts normal electrical activity.
+This technique of detecting heart arrhythmias is where high-frequency energy is delivered into the heart tissue.
+The goal of this process is to burn off the irregularly firing tissue inside the blood vessels of the heart and stop these electrical impulses from interfering with the heart’s normal electrical activity.
 This process restores the normal electric pathways through the heart and allows it to beat normally again (Boston Scientific, 1).

-Many heart arrhythmias can be blamed on underlying heart disease so it is crucial that healthy lifestyle changes are made in order to manage these irregularities taking place within the heart.
+Many heart arrhythmias can be blamed on underlying heart disease so healthy lifestyle changes must be made to manage these irregularities taking place within the heart.
 Some of these lifestyle changes include eating healthy foods, increasing physical activity, quitting smoking, cutting back on caffeine and alcohol, and finding ways to reduce stress.
-Along with these behavioral ways to prevent or manage heart arrhythmias, education is important in detecting signs and symptoms in order to control the arrhythmia and prevent more serious conditions like congestive heart failure and cardiomyopathy.
+Along with these behavioral ways to prevent or manage heart arrhythmias, education is important in detecting signs and symptoms to control the arrhythmia and prevent more serious conditions like congestive heart failure and cardiomyopathy.

 Works Cited